 Pro Tip

-The businesses that figure this out early will have a compounding advantage.
-AI systems remember.
+The businesses that figure this out early will have more evidence in market before competitors catch up.
 Once you're established as an authority in your category, maintaining that position is easier than building it from scratch.

 GEO isn't a fad.
-It's the new foundation of local discovery.
+It's becoming a new layer of local discovery.
 The question isn't whether to invest in it.
-It's whether you can afford not to.
+It's how quickly you can build the evidence customers and AI systems already use.

-- How Does ChatGPT Conduct Local Searches? — Search Engine Land's deep dive into ChatGPT's local recommendation mechanics
+- How Does ChatGPT Conduct Local Searches?.
+Search Engine Land's reporting on ChatGPT's local recommendation mechanics

-- Local Consumer Review Survey 2025 — BrightLocal's annual research on how consumers use reviews
+- Local Consumer Review Survey 2026.
+BrightLocal's current research on how consumers use reviews

-- Google Business Profile Policies — Google's official guidelines for business listings
+- Google Business Profile Help.
+Google's official resource for business listing management